The Importance of Legislative Staff

 The Legislative Commissioner’s Office is the set of attorneys who draft legislative language.

 Staff from all three non-partisan offices are assigned by issue area and/or by committee.
-These staff are generally present at hearings, committee meetings and advise in private meetings to decide which bills to advance in the process.
+These staff are generally present at hearings, committee meetings and advise in private screening meetings to decide which bills to advance in the process.